 Signs & Symptoms of Sprains in Dogs

 If your fur baby suffers a sprain, you may notice one symptom, or he may display several.
 Symptoms can be anywhere from mild to excruciating, it depends on how bad the damage is.
 However, if your canine companion is in severe pain, you’ll have no doubt about it.
-The symptoms of a sprain can mimic other medical conditions such as bone cancer, bone degeneration, hairline fractures, etc. So, if you notice your pup having any of the signs and symptoms below, it’s time to call the vet:
+The symptoms of a sprain can mimic other medical conditions such as bone cancer, arthritis, or hairline fractures.
+So, if you notice your pup having any of the symptoms below, it’s time to call the vet:

 - Pain that’s mild to excruciating